Tirre/Webserver/README.md

 	-d for run as daemon<br>
 	-l <filename> for logging to filename<br>

+The configuration file (only used for port-number and possible directory change) is called .lab3-config.

 The webserver uses chroot (because it was needed for the laboraiton I did it for), but can be removed in exchange for a www-user.
 The server has some URL-validation, but commented in this version.
 Feel free to play around with it.
 The solution for figuring out MIME-type of file is somewhat bad, right now it's a file that keeps the information of "file -i *" of that directory.